ouattararomuald/android-image-slider/README.md

 ## Animations

 A slider needs animations between each transition.
-To create a transition, all you need is to implement `ViewPager.PageTransformer` and pass it to `ImageSlider#pageTransformer`:
+To create a transition, you need is to implement `ViewPager.PageTransformer` and pass it to `ImageSlider#pageTransformer`:

 ```kotlin
 class MainActivity : AppCompatActivity() {